Dushyant Dave resigns as SC Bar Association president, says ‘forfeited right to continue’

 Supreme Court Bar Association President Dushyant Dave resigned from his post on Thursday, stating that he had “forfeited [the] right” to continue on the position, Live Law reported.

-In his letter tendering resignation, Dave noted that the tenure of the executive committee of the Supreme Court Bar Association had already come to an end, but it was not possible to hold elections for the new body “due to reservations” by some of the members.
+In his resignation letter, Dave noted that the tenure of the executive committee of the Supreme Court Bar Association had already come to an end, but it was not possible to hold elections for the new body “due to reservations” by some of the members.

 “I understand their [members’] position and have no quarrel with it but to me any further continuation as the President in these circumstances will be morally wrong,” Dave wrote, according to Live Law.